-Meet John, a CEO of a company with traditional paper-based workflow.
-He is constantly losing the vital documents.
+Meet John, the CEO of a company with a traditional paper-based workflow.
+He is constantly losing vital documents.
 As a result, his partners find it difficult to deal with such a disorganized person.
-On top of that, the low productivity of the staff overwhelmed by the paperwork causes damage to company image.
+On top of that, the low productivity of the staff overwhelmed by the paperwork causes damage to the company image.
 It is a gloomy picture.
-Is not it?
+Isn’t it?
 However, there is no need to press the panic button.
-Three magical letters can make things better.
-These are DMS.
+There is a solution that can make things better.
+It is called a document management system.
 Are you intrigued?
 Let’s discuss this magic bullet.

-Some creatives prefer organized chaos.
+Some creatives prefer organized chaos and don’t even think why a document management system is required.
 They say it inspires them to come up with the brightest ideas.
 However, concerning storing and retrieving the documents, the mess at the workplace is out of the question.
 The discipline and order prevail there.
-So if the search for a file turns into an intimidating quest, it is high time to equip your team with a stable DMS.
-It solves the following typical job-specific challenges caused by the abundance of paperwork.
+So if the search for a file turns into an intimidating quest, it is time to build your own document management system.
+It solves the following typical job-specific challenges caused by the abundance of paperwork:

 The paperwork is an annoying issue for all companies without exception.
-The documents produced, signed, and exchanged between departments on a daily basis should be stored in a secure place.
-In practice, they are strewn across your desk, the desks of your personal assistant or other employees.
-The document management software allows leaving behind the long row of filing cabinets or cold repositories where secretaries spend their lifetime searching for long-forgotten accountant’s reports.
+The documents produced, signed, and exchanged between departments daily should be stored in a secure place.
+In practice, they are strewn across your desk, the desks of your assistant, or other employees.
+Document management software development allows leaving behind the long row of filing cabinets or cold repositories where secretaries spend their lifetime searching for long-forgotten accountant’s reports.
 Just think how awesome it would be to tackle the paperwork using your laptop or a smartphone.
 It is still a dream for many business owners, but not for you.
-We will talk about a bit later.
+We will talk about it a bit later.